Majin Buu: Creation and design

 Majin Buu's manner is very naive and childlike, taking joy in fighting and scaring people.
 Throughout the series, he is always referred to by either Majin Buu or simply Buu, no matter what form he is in.
-However, each form has been given their own names in guidebooks, video games, or by fans, to distinguish between them.
+However, each form has been given its own name in guidebooks, video games, or by fans to distinguish between them.
 The first fat form seen is referred to as "Innocent Majin Buu" (無邪気な魔人ブウ, Mujakina Majin Bū).
 When Buu expels the evil inside him, it takes on a taller and much skinnier, frail form referred to as "Pure Evil Majin Buu" (魔人ブウ 純粋悪, Majin Bū Junsui Aku).
 When this Buu absorbs the fat one, he transforms into a muscular version of himself, referred to as "Evil Majin Buu" (魔人ブウ 悪, Majin Bū Aku), with English media referring to him as "Super Buu".
 Personality-wise, Super Buu is more intelligent than Innocent Buu and is described as "pure rage".

 This intelligence allows him to plan for the opportunity to absorb Gotenks and Piccolo, and later Gohan.
-After absorbing the first two, his antennae lengthen forming five full-fingers, Evil Buu gains Piccolo's intellect and momentarily wore Gotenks's vest and strength before his latter victim's fusion wore off.
+After absorbing the first two, his antennae lengthen, forming five full fingers.
+Evil Buu gained Piccolo's intellect and momentarily wore Gotenks's vest and strength before his latter victim's fusion wore off.
+This form is sometimes called "Buutenks" by fans.
 He then absorbed Gohan, gaining his power while wearing his dōgi top and undershirt.
+Again, fans often refer to this form as "Buuhan."
 The last form shown, referred to as Kid Buu or "Pure Majin Buu" (魔人ブウ 純粋, Majin Bū Junsui), is actually Buu's original form.
-Super Buu was forced into that state after the fat Buu was completely removed from his body along with Gohan, Goten, Trunks, and Piccolo.
+Super Buu was forced into that state after the fat Buu was completely removed from his body, along with Gohan, Goten, Trunks, and Piccolo.
 While a child-like version of Evil Buu, Kid Buu is completely feral and animalistic, living only to destroy and is called "evil incarnate".
 Daizenshuu 2: Story Guide refers to him as the "strongest enemy in the universe".
 Even after Kid Buu is killed, the fat Majin Buu lives on Earth as the completely kindhearted Mr. Buu (ミスター・ブウ, Misutā Bū).
 In the anime, Buu's "Evil" and "Pure" forms' designs differ from the manga in that they both always have five fingers.
 Goku wishes for Buu to be reincarnated as a good person on Earth, so he's reborn as a boy named Uub (ウーブ, Ūbu), who meets Goku during a tournament at the end of Dragon Ball Z.